-[February 5, 1987; March 3, 1988; December 8, 1994; December 10, 1998; May 13, 2010; December 13, 2018]
+[February 5, 1987; March 3, 1988; December 8, 1994; December 10, 1998; May 13, 2010; December 13, 2018; June 9, 2022]

-17.6 District Programs - Flood Plain Management Program.
-The Flood Plain Management Program is an authorized program of the District.
+17.6 District Programs - Floodplain Management Program.
+The Floodplain Management Program is an authorized program of the District.
 Technical assistance is given to all communities, counties and individuals in the District.
-The Staff makes recommendations regarding development and improvements in flood plain areas.
-These recommendations are based on Federal flood insurance maps, state regulations and/or currently accepted flood plain management standards which cohere to wise uses of flood plain areas.
-Staff also deals with the general public on a day-to-day basis to determine the flood plain status of the individual's land or soon-to-be-acquired land.
+The Staff makes recommendations regarding development and improvements in floodplain areas.
+These recommendations are based on Federal flood insurance rate maps, state regulations and/or currently accepted floodplain management standards which cohere to wise uses of floodplain areas.
+Staff also deals with the general public on a day-to-day basis to determine the floodplain status of the individual's land or soon-to-be-acquired land.
 Management administers this program.

-- 17.7 District Programs Right-of-Way and Public Use Area Seeding Program.
-The Right-of-Way and Public Use Area Seeding Program is an authorized program of the District.
+17.7 District Programs - [Reserved] Right-of-Way and Public Use Area Seeding Program.
+The Right of Way and Public Use Area Seeding Program is an authorized program of the District.
 The District has a program to establish vegetation on sites disturbed by construction or maintenance activities.
-This program is available to all entities of government in the District, but is not to be used for seeding requirements normally included in a general construction contract. - 1.
-The District will provide a grass drill at no charge to entities of government to use to re-seed areas eligible for the program.
+This program is available to all entities of government in the District, but is not to be used for seeding requirements normally included in a general construction contract.

+1. The District will provide a grass drill at no charge to entities of government to use to re-seed areas eligible for the program.

+[February 5, 1987; February 9, 1989]

-- 17.8 District Programs Road Structure Program.
-The Road Structure Program is an authorized program of the District. - A. GOAL: To encourage and assist counties to incorporate conservation features in, or adjacent to, county roadways that will reduce soil erosion and sedimentation, flooding and related resource problems. - B. OBJECTIVES: To provide technical and financial assistance on eligible road structure projects located at stream crossings, or projects that would benefit county roadways or bridges, that are constructed by the county. - C. CRITERIA FOR ELIGIBLE PROJECTS: To be an eligible project, at least five feet of grade must be removed from the channel and plans/specifications for the project must be reviewed and accepted by the District prior to construction.
+17.8 District Programs - [Reserved]Road Structure Program.
+Lori reviewing The Road Structure Program is an authorized program of the District.

+A. GOAL: To encourage and assist counties to incorporate conservation features in, or adjacent to, county roadways that will reduce soil erosion and sedimentation, flooding and related resource problems.

+B. OBJECTIVES: To provide technical and financial assistance on eligible road structure projects located at stream crossings, or projects that would benefit county roadways or bridges, that are constructed by the county.

+C. CRITERIA FOR ELIGIBLE PROJECTS: To be an eligible project, at least five feet of grade must be removed from the channel and plans/specifications for the project must be reviewed and accepted by the District prior to construction.